Edit Privacy Settings

-Our website uses the plug-in functionality of the YouTube platform provided by Google LLC („Google“), of San Bruno/California, USA.
+If you have agreed to this use, our website uses the plugin function of the YouTube platform of Google LLC ("Google"), San Bruno/California, USA.

 A link to the YouTube server is created with every call-up of our website.
 This sends a notification of your visit to the YouTube server.
 To the best of our knowledge, no personal data is stored subsequently.
 Should you be logged into your YouTube account, you will enable YouTube to attribute your browser history to your personal profile.
 You can deactivate this attribution if you log out of your account beforehand.